zgalochkina/SEER_solid_tumor/README.md

 __3. Run code in 'main.R' file for Colorectal cases__

-Always open 'Project_SEER_solid_tumor.Rproj' in a new R session first, then run 'main.R'.
+Always open R Project 'Project_SEER_solid_tumor.Rproj' in a new R session first, then run 'main.R'.
 It should be enough to generate reports automatically.

+Projects allow to use relative path to the files in the code.
+As no one else will have exactly the same directory configuration as you. [<http://r4ds.had.co.nz/>]

 In case of any issues here are directions on how to run code line-by-line (see sequence of files and lines):